tessafallon/dhf/README.md

+THIS IS A MODIFICATION OF THE AVALON MEDIA SYSTEM.
+The version in this repo is customized for a particular use, and is not suitable for production or installation at this time.
+For more about the Avalon system, see the text below my signature.

+--Tessa

 # Avalon Media System
 [Avalon Media System](http://www.avalonmediasystem.org) is an open source system for managing large collections of digital audio and video.
 The project is led by the libraries of [Indiana University](http://www.iu.edu) and [Northwestern University](http://www.northwestern.edu) with funding in part by a three-year National Leadership Grant from the [Institute of Museum and Library Services](http://www.imls.gov).